Does your child have a learning disability?

 Did you know that learning disabilities don’t have to be permanent?

-The Arrowsmith Program identifies, intervenes and strengthens areas of cognitive weakness that affect learning.
+The goal of the Arrowsmith Program is to identify, intervene and strengthen areas of cognitive weakness that affect learning.
 The Arrowsmith Program deals with the root causes of a learning disability, rather than managing its symptoms.

 Our goal is for everyone with learning disabilities to become effective, confident and self-directed learners for life.